sequenceplanner/ros1_unification_2019/README.md

 ### ur_pose_updater

 TODO: some testing\
 Allows the user to save robot poses by sending messages to this node.
-The poses are saved in according csv files and can be later looked up by other nodes.
+The poses are saved in two csv files and can be later looked up by other nodes.
 - Support for pose manipulation: UPDATE, DELETE and CLEAR
 - UPDATE: if pose name is not existing, append to specified pose list
 - UPDATE: if pose name existing in the pose list, update with new values